sbyrnes321/tmm/README.txt

 For more information, see manual.pdf .
 Get it directly at http://sjbyrnes.com/fresnel_manual.pdf

 Tested in Python 2.7 and 3.3.
-(However, the color calculations require colorpy, which (as of this writing) only works in Python 2.)
+(If you want to do color calculations in Python 3, you need to use the Python-3-compatible version of colorpy `here <https://github.com/fish2000/ColorPy/>`_.)